What's in our tour?

 This Left Bank walking tour explores the Paris where students and masters have perfected the art of student life for 1,000 years.

-On this free tour around Sorbonne University, you can be a student again.
-As you explore Paris’ past, you dream about the future.
-And you discover what inspired Picasso, Hemingway, Jack Kerouac and Cyrano de Bergerac.
+On this free tour around Sorbonne university and the Latin Quarter, you can be a student again.
+As you explore Paris’ past, you day dream about the future.
+And you discover old stones that inspired Picasso, Hemingway, Jack Kerouac and Cyrano de Bergerac.

 We discover winding streets and smoke-filled (though not any more!) cafés where Parisians grow up and come of age.